GiveMethToASloth/D2R-Offline/readme.md

 https://github.com/ferib/D2R-Offline/releases
 Unzip and copy **both** `D2ROffline.exe` and `patches.txt` to your Diablo II: Resurrected game folder.
 They should be in the same directory as `Game.exe`.

+## Run

 1. Double-click `D2ROffline.exe` to start the tool.

+1. A cmd window should open and begin the patching process, then prompt you to hit any key to continue, then the game should open.
+You can then close the cmd window.

+1. When loading a character, use the TCP/IP button and host a game, double clicking the character name or clicking Play will not work by default.
+See the `-FixLocalSave` argument under [Usage](#Usage) if you would like to edit your saves to work in offline mode.

-Please see the FAQ below if you have any issues.
+## Please see the [FAQ](FAQ.md) if you have any issues.

-# Frequently Asked Questions

-**Q**: Why can't I resume playing a previously created character?
-**A**: Once you quit the game after creating a new character, you will need to use the TCP\IP button and host a game with that character.
-Alternatively, you can use the -FixLocalSave argument with `D2ROffline.exe` to adjust your save files to allow offline play, see the Usage section below.

 # Usage